MunityUK/munity-saas/README.md

-# Voicera Web Application
+# Munity SaaS

-This is the source code repository of the Voicera web application in development.
+This is the source code repository of the Munity Software-as-a-Service (SaaS) in development.

 ## Set up development environment